zohaibus/context-protocol/CORE_PROMPT.md

 ## Notes

-- The core prompt is ~300 tokens.
+- The core prompt is roughly 350 tokens.
 Small enough to re-paste mid-session if needed.
 - Commands are case-insensitive but CAPS helps visibility.
 - SCOPE LOCK is strict by design.
 It will refuse to be "helpful" about other topics.
 - CHECKPOINT format is fixed to enable automation with `patch_state.py`.
+- CONTEXT CHECK is automatic.
+The AI will warn you when context degrades.

+---

+## Best Practices

+### Daily Workflow (Recommended)
+1. Start fresh chat each day
+2. Paste CORE_PROMPT + injection block
+3. Work normally
+4. CHECKPOINT before ending
+5. Update state file, git commit

+### Long Sessions
+- CHECKPOINT every 15 exchanges or so
+- If AI warns "CONTEXT DEGRADING", listen to it
+- Refresh with new chat + re-injection

+### The Rule
+> Fresh context daily.
+Trust the self-check warning.
+State file is the source of truth.